Perpetual Ailsa Craig

 THE ICONIC TURNBERRY LIGHTHOUSE

 Standing at 24 metres high, with 76 steps to the top, the Turnberry Lighthouse has marked this coastline since 1873.
-Rising out of the mists to greet ships for over a hundred years, this quintessential icon is one of Turnberry's most powerful charms.
+Rising from the mists to greet ships for over a hundred years, this quintessential icon is one of Turnberry's most powerful charms.

 Originally commissioned by the Northern Lighthouse Board to warn passing vessels away from nearby Bristo Rock, the lighthouse is the oldest man-made structure on the Turnberry premises-with the exception of the remains of the 13th-century castle of Robert the Bruce that it marks.The initial plan to erect the lighthouse on the Rock itself proved too dangerous so instead Turnberry Point was chosen.
 The foundations of the lighthouse stand in what was the moat of Turnberry Castle, thought to be the birthplace of Robert the Bruce in 1274.